space-concordia-robotics/robotics-prototype/README.md

 - In atom, navigate to `Edit -> Preferences/Settings -> Packages`
 - Search for and install `python-yapf`, follow the README but for your yapf path put your systems output of `which yapf` (`where yapf` for windows)
 - Search for and install `linter-pylint`, if you get any prompts to install further dependencies click `yes` each time
+- I would have thought the `linter-pylint` package would have covered that, but make sure to also run `pip3 install pylint` as well.

 ## ODROID
 ### How to upload Arduino scripts from the odroid